Emergence of Crossing the Midline, Hand Dominance & Pencil Grasp Development

-Crossing of the midline is the ability to efficiently reach across the midline of your body (an imaginary line down the centre of the body and limbs) to complete gross and fine motor activities.
+Crossing of the midline is the ability to rotate and efficiently reach across the midline of your body (an imaginary line down the centre of the body and limbs) to complete gross and fine motor activities.

 Efficient crossing of the midline is important for visual perceptual learning (e.g., understanding how to form shapes, copy and form letters for handwriting), as well as the coordinated use of both sides of the body (e.g. 'helper & doing' hand while using scissors).

 Mature midline crossing patterns should be demonstrated by ages 4 – 6 years.
 During this period of time, children also tend to develop a more functional and dynamic pencil grasp with a dominant hand.
 If a child has difficulties with midline crossing; this can delay the emergence of a dominant hand for fine motor tasks which in turn can also impact on their performance in fine motor tasks such as colouring, buttoning, dressing, writing and using scissors as he/she may swap between hands constantly.
-If your child struggles with fine motor skills like the ones mentioned above, completing interactive activities that work on underlying skills like crossing the midline can be very beneficial.
-I have created lots of fun fine motor programs that you can learn more about by clicking here.

 It's very important to note that, a dominant hand should not be forced on a child & if you have persistent concerns in relation to this; you should consult a Paediatric Occupational Therapist or arrange an online consultation.